marcobiedermann/search-engine-optimization/readme.md

 ### Browser Extensions
 * **[MozBar](https://moz.com/tools/seo-toolbar):** the SEO Toolbar from Moz gives you quick access to many on-page SEO factors, Domain & Page Authority plus a quick nofollow toggle.
 Download the Free Toolbar today!

+### Jekyll Plugins
+* **[Jekyll SEO Tag](https://github.com/jekyll/jekyll-seo-tag):** A Jekyll plugin to add metadata tags for search engines and social networks to better index and display your site's content.

 ### WordPress Plugins
 * **[All in One SEO Pack](https://wordpress.org/plugins/all-in-one-seo-pack/):** the most downloaded plugin for WordPress (almost 30 million downloads).
 Use All in One SEO Pack to automatically optimize your site for Search Engines